 If you can afford ongoing personal training and you’re happy with your results, there’s really no reason to stop seeing your personal trainer.
 The CDC recommends at least 2 and a half hours of physical activity per week, which should include 2 days of strengthening activities.
 A trainer can help progress more quickly toward specific goals and keep your workout routine fresh and creative.

 Many people decide to step away from personal training after meeting their initial goals, which is okay.
-Just make sure that you have a continued fitness plan so that you don’t lose the progress that you worked so hard for.
+Just make sure that you have a continued fitness plan so that you don’t lose progress.

-If your trainer is a bad fit for you, either due to personality or lack of results, it might be time to consider a switch.
+If your trainer is a bad fit for you, it might be time to consider a switch.
 Talking to your trainer about the issue is always a good first step since they may be able to change your workout routine or discuss reasons that you aren’t meeting your goals.
 Most trainers also understand that not all personalities are compatible and should support your decision to find a better fit.

 Personal Training Services with AP Wellness

 If you are ready to start your own personal training journey, contact AP Wellness today.
 I provide high-quality personal training services in the San Francisco area and online.
-As a former medical researcher, I will base my fitness recommendations on current data and create a customized exercise and meal plans tailored to your goals.
+As a former medical researcher, I will base my fitness recommendations on current data.
+I will create customized exercise and meal plans tailored to your goals.
 Let’s get started!